hoeferg/e-commerce/README.md

 ## Description

 This product was created to help manage a product within a company.
 This program was developed to create a program where a user can retrieve information about the current stock of a product.
 This information includes price, id, and stock count.
 The user can also add product and take away product from the stock.
 The overall goal with this product was to create a program that can be adapted to a variety of different companies to best suit their needs.

 ## Installation

 To install this program, go to the git hub repository https://github.com/hoeferg/e-commerce and download the code.
 From there, download mysql 2 and express.
 After that start mysql and source the schema.sql file.
-Then run insomina and see the website user activity.
+Then you run insomina and see the website user activity.

 ## Usage